Want to get people to read your web content?

 This optimization double-whammy is exactly how you should go about boosting your content for a better user experience.

-SEO tenants, like the use of keywords, headers, meaningful links, and more, contribute to readability.
+SEO tenets, like the use of keywords, headers, meaningful links, and more, contribute to readability.

 Plus, according to Yoast, readable text ranks.
 On the other hand, text that’s hard to read will not rank.
 Think stilted sentences, strange wording, or unorganized blocks of text.